 Acceleration and top speed

 Aptera is not an expensive supercar with enormous motors.
 However, with 50kW per motor and each motor having instant torque without losses in the drivetrain, it’s not a weakling either.
 Combined with the lightweight construction and relatively high capacity/weight batteries, it pulls off serious numbers from 0-60 mph.
 The front wheel drive version takes 5.5 seconds to get you to 60.
-With the AWD version it even gives expensive sports cars a serious run for their money, doing 0-60 mph in 3.5 seconds.
+With the AWD version Aptera even gives expensive sports cars a serious run for their money, doing 0-60 mph in 3.5 seconds.

 Top speed is limited to 110 mph, which makes sense to me.
 Although Aptera’s efficiency becomes even more apparent at higher speeds, there are very little places in the world that would allow you to drive faster.
 Car manufacturers like Volvo are now also starting to limit their vehicles’ top speeds around the 110 mph mark.

 Now here is where it gets really interesting.
 Because if there’s anything Aptera focuses on, it’s efficiency.
 With its extremely aerodynamic shape, light weight and efficient powertrain, Aptera promises to achieve an unprecedented efficiency of less than 100Wh/mile.
 This number blows the competition out of the water.
 Even the next best thing, the Tesla Model 3 is in another league, with their most efficient, shorter range model only achieving 239 Wh/mile in the EPA driving cycle.

 The image below shows the energy consumption per mile for a large selection of electric vehicles.
 Clearly, nothing comes close to Aptera’s promised 100 Wh/mile.

 Now, what does this mean?
 Well, a lot.
 Here’s a list of benefits that are a result of the low energy consumption:

 - Much longer range with the same battery pack.